srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 ## Leaf/Spine fabric verification

-Because we used startup configuration files for all of the switches of our lab, the BGP peering between Leaf/Spine switches should be working by now:
+By this step, the DC Fabric is deployed and configured and k8s cluster is also ready.

+Our k8s test service (Nginx Echo Server) is not yet deployed so our MetalLB BGP sessions between Leaf and kubernetes nodes are not established yet, but the underlay DC Fabric BGP/EVPN sessions between Leaf and Spines switches should be working by now.
+We can verify that it's working properly:

 === "Spine1"
     BGP underlay sessions are configured with [unnumbered peering](https://documentation.nokia.com/srlinux/23-3/books/routing-protocols/bgp.html#bgp-unnumbered-peer).